ssuryanarayanan/Qi-Docs/docs/Data.md

 *Parameters*

-- `streamId` -- stream against which to perform retrieval
+- `streamId` -- stream identifier for the request
-- `index` -- value of the index at which to retrieve a value (e.g., a DateTime if the stream's Type is indexed by a DateTime property)
+- `index` -- string representation of the index value at which to search
-- `mode` -- search mode enumeration indicating how to find the event
+- `mode` -- search mode (see below)

-Search modes
+Search modes:
 1. Exact
 2. ExactOrNext
 3. ExactOrPrevious